SomeOddCodeGuy/WilmerAI/README.md

 > This project and any expressed views, methodologies, etc found within are the result of contributions by the
 > maintainer and any contributors in their free time, and should not reflect upon any of their employers.

+## Maintainer's Note UPDATED 2025-06-29

+> IMPORTANT: Wilmer now more gracefully handles reasoning models, and can strip out thinking blocks of many types
+> both mid-workflow, and when returning/streaming to the user.
+This is a significant improvement for the
+> modern LLM landscape.
+Peek down at the endpoint configs section of the readme for more info. -Socg

+> Until September 2025, WilmerAI will not be accepting any new Pull Requests that modify anything within the
+> Middleware modules; some exceptions may apply.
+Updates to iSevenDays' new MCP tool calling feature, or adding new
+> custom users or prompt templates within the Public directory, are still welcome.
+>
+> Reasoning behind this:
+> - I am going to be doing a large scale refactor of the core Workflow and LLM handler modules to clean them up,
+>   make them testable, and make them make sense to others.
+I started on those files early on, before I had either
+>   learned python properly or had Wilmer actually running to help me.
+Today, my situation is completely different;
+>   I have a better understanding of the language, a better grasp on what Wilmer's architecture looks like and I
+>   have a pretty extensive Wilmer setup to help me.
+I will also be redoing the example users.
+> - I expect to be exceptionally busy at work for the next few months.
+I expect this to calm down significantly in
+>   the Fall, but until then I won't have any time during weekdays, and only a little on weekends, to devote to this
+>   project.
+>
+>   -Socg

 ## What is WilmerAI?

 WilmerAI sits between your LLM APIs and whatever app is calling them, whether it be a front end like